-Using stapling and cutting devices, the stomach is divided into two very unequal parts.
+The gastric bypass procedure divides the stomach into two unequal parts.
 The top part, now called "the pouch," is only about the size of an egg.
-The rest of the stomach becomes called "the bypassed stomach," or "excluded stomach" because no food or drinks will be going into it.
+The rest of the stomach becomes called "the bypassed stomach," or "excluded stomach" because food and drinks no longer enter it.
 The bypassed stomach is not removed, and still makes stomach enzymes and juices.

 There are four effects: restriction, dumping, reduced appetite and malabsorption.
 Every individual undergoing gastric bypass experiences different degrees of each effect.
-All of these effects work together to help a person drastically reduce the calories coming into his or her body.
+All of these effects work together to help you drastically reduce the calories coming into your body.

-The small pouch and stoma mean that a person fills up on much less food.
+The small pouch and stoma make you fill up on much less food.
 For the first few months after surgery, this may be only about a quarter of a cup.
 As time goes on, people can usually eat about a cup of food.

 The intestines are much more sensitive than the stomach, and this can cause unpleasant reactions to certain types of food.
-Usually, it is high-calorie foods, such as concentrated sugars and fats, that cause problems.
+Usually high-calorie foods, such as concentrated sugars and fats, are the type that cause problems.
 Dumping can include nausea, diarrhea, cramping and low blood sugar.
-It is what helps you stay away from junk food.
+These unpleasant side effects help you stay away from junk food.

 There is usually no hunger at all for the first few weeks to months after gastric bypass.
-Hunger does come back eventually for most people.
-When it does, the hunger is usually less than before surgery and can be satisfied by much less food.
+Hunger may come back eventually for some people and not for others.
+If hunger does come back, it is usually less than before surgery and can be satisfied with much less food.
 Gastric bypass reduces a “hunger hormone” called ghrelin.